 - NOTE: Tynker has good help videos, which will show at the top of your teacher homepage, and these can be hidden so they don’t take up space on your homepage.

 When you are considering signing up your student to use the LEGO WeDo 2.0 robotics course, please be aware that there are some required parts that will be needed.
-Once approved by your support teacher, these may be purchased using your curriculum budget; the purchasing department will do this for you.
+The Ministry no longer allows students to purchase equipment using their curriculum budget, so this would be the family’s own responsibility.

 The main part of the LEGO WeDo is the Smart Hub–It’s what makes the connection from the iPad to the robot–and it comes with the WeDo Education set: Link to the LEGO page LEGO WeDo 2.0 Core Set